AsteriskAmpersand/Ice-Stable/README.md

 #### 【 General Changes 】 ####
-- Kick:
+- Charged Slash:
-  - Stun value increased to 20 (up from 10).
+  - Element and Status Modifiers increased to 1.20x/1.55x/1.80x (up from 1.0x/1.3x/1.5x).
+- Strong Charged Slash:
-  - Exhaust value increased to 15 (up from 5).
+  - Element and Status Modifiers increased to 1.65x/1.80x/2.05x (up from 1.4x/1.5x/1.7x).
 - True Charge Slash:
   - First Hit:
+    - Element Modifier increased to 1.2x (up from 1.0x).
     - Status Mod decreased to 0.0x (down from 1.0x).
       - > This change prevents niche cases where the first hit might cause the monster to move out of range of the second hit.
   - Second Hit:
+    - Element Modifier increased to 1.65x/1.8x/2.05x (up from 1.4x/1.5x/1.7x).
-    - Status modifiers increased by an additional 1.0x.
+    - Status modifiers increased to 2.85x/3.00x/3.25x (up from 1.4x/1.5x/1.7x).
       - > This change compensates for the loss of status application on the first hit.
+  - Second Hit (Power):
+    - Element Modifier increased to 1.65x/1.8x/2.15x (up from 1.4x/1.5x/1.8x).
+    - Status modifiers increased to 2.85x/3.00x/3.35x (up from 1.4x/1.5x/1.8x).
+      - > This change compensates for the loss of status application on the first hit.
+- Strong Wide Slash:
+  - Element and Status Modifiers increased to 1.20x/1.55x/1.80x (up from 1.0x/1.3x/1.5x).
+- Kick:
+  - Stun value increased to 20 (up from 10).
+  - Exhaust value increased to 15 (up from 5).
 - Clutch Claw Weapon Attack:
   - First Hit:
-    - No changes.
+    - Element and Status Modifiers increased to 1.5x (up from 1.0x).
   - Second Hit + Repeated Hits + Final Hit:
     - Combined into a single larger hit.
     - MV changed to 90 (was at minimum 6+6+60).
-    - Element and Status Modifiers changed to 4.0x (was at minimum 1.0x+0.5x+1.0x).
+    - Element and Status Modifiers changed to 3.0x (was at minimum 1.0x+0.5x+1.0x).
     - Partbreak Modifier changed to 1.5x (was 0.0x+0.0x+1.0x).
       - > Compensates for first hit having a Partbreak Modifier of 0.0x.
     - Softening Buildup changed to 70 (was 30+40+0).

 ### ──────────【 Sword & Shield 】────────── ###
 There are no changes yet for this weapon.